The connector has to be right

 (c) South America has two main languages.
 Portuguese is spoken in Brazil and Spanish is common everywhere else.

 This link can be described as “specifying” or “identifying” (see 117.
-Saying More Precisely What You Mean).
+Saying More Precisely What is Meant).
 It is similar to the link that colons can also express (see 17.
 Colons versus Semi-Colons and 55.
-Listing 2: Full Sentences).
+Sentence Lists 2: Main-Message).
 In English it is normal to use no connector to show this meaning.
 The correct uses of indeed and in fact are varied, but one of the commonest is to show correction from a weaker to a stronger idea:

 (d) China has experienced rapid economic growth.
 Indeed/In fact her economic power is beginning to rival that of the USA.